aaalloc/jetson-nano-ros2-yolov8/README.md

 # Why ?
 Because [dusty-nv/jetson-containers](https://github.com/dusty-nv/jetson-containers) doesn't have a build solution for ROS2 Iron and having Yolov8 running on the GPU.
+Nvidia Jetson Nano is stucked with Jetpack 4.6, which is stuck with Ubuntu 18.04, there is then no possibility to have an according Yolov8 version working with GPU inferences.

 # Build
 ```